Originally posted by Neil MacQueen in the early days of the Rotation Model's development and since updated.

 Here's a link to photos of workshops and signs.

-One very common approach to theme-ing and naming is to name workshops after "Bible Locations."
+One common approach to theme-ing and naming is to name workshops after "Bible Locations."
 For example:

-There's a nice location thread running through each, and each workshop can develop its own decor personality.
+There's a nice location theme running through each which can inspire each workshop's decor personality.
 And as you will see below in my list of "caveats," the above list generally avoids the cringes I experience when I hear some other names.

 Without a doubt...